 Most people only opt for a Chapter 13 if their income is too high to qualify for a Chapter 7, and in cases where they need to stop a foreclosure on a home.
 When all is said and done and your Chapter 13 case finalized, you will be locked into a three- to five-year debt repayment plan.
 When you have satisfied it, you will be done and debt free.

-A Marietta, GA lawyer can sit down with you and discuss the differences between Chapter 7 and Chapter 13 bankruptcies and which is best for your unique situation.
+A Marietta bankruptcy lawyer can sit down with you and discuss the differences between Chapter 7 and Chapter 13 bankruptcies and which is best for your unique situation.

 What are the downsides of filing for bankruptcy?
 What are the benefits?

-When you file for bankruptcy, it will stay on your credit report for up to ten years.
+When you file for bankruptcy in Marietta, it will stay on your credit report for up to ten years.
 A bankruptcy could lower your credit score, which could make obtaining loans and other lines of credit harder in the near future.

 The benefits of claiming bankruptcy are notable.
 First and foremost, it can be the fresh start you need to regain peace of mind and control over your financial life.
 Creditors will stop harassing you and you will be able to sleep better at night.